 Not so much..

-This fantasy fantasy draft board entry from MyDraftDay is similar to the board offered by Fantasy Jocks in many ways.
-For instance, the stickers are exactly the same size, it supports twelve teams and up to twenty-four rounds, and they also advertise that their board is printed on heavy stock paper.
+This fantasy football draft board entry from MyDraftDay is similar to the board offered by Fantasy Jocks in many ways.
+For instance, the stickers are the same size, it supports twelve teams and up to twenty-four rounds, and they also advertise that their board is printed on heavy stock paper.

 Although it isn't the largest board in this review, it is still quite large at 5ft x 3ft.
-That's good enough for 2nd place in this review and make it a giant draft board compared to most other products on the market.
+That's good enough for 2nd place in this review and make it a jumbo draft board compared to most other products on the market.

 Fewer player labels than Fantasy Jocks

-You won't get that free koozie with this board, but the few extra bucks you save can be put toward an actual six pack.
+You won't get that free koozie with this board, but the few extra bucks you save can be put toward an actual six-pack.

 What I like..